jeremybatesDC/baseballCardMakerApp/README.md

 focus styles on the cardfront/cardback buttons

 slight gap in image editing fielset legends

-work on filters -- for instances, faded doesnt do anything i don't think on a photo user uploads -- seems broken... and 1920 -- is that accurate?
-Can I offer at least 2 decacde filters?
-Maybe using more svgs than css filters, although...

 if overlay color picker with same texture it'll match: if top were 44 and L2 60 -- that saves lkike 18px and we're halfway there...
 But can't quite get all the way there, user may have to scroll anyway and effort to achieve questionable benefit for subset of users with tiny screens who resent scrolling?
 Not a good use of time...
 Scrolling is good and fine...
 Maybe sticky could be cool...